XKirby/en/combat.md

 Eventually, you're bound to take damage in a fight – you may even drop down to *0 HP*{: .heart-color } and be knocked out!

-Whenever you would deal damage with an attack, if it has an apporpriate number of successes, it will always deal at least 1 damage.
-This includes mult-target attacks, Sequential, Repeat, etc., and also if your attack is made with 0 Power.

-While you're at *0 HP*{: .heart-color } you're KO'd, and you can't really do anything; you can't block attackers from targeting allies behind you in melee, and you can't take actions on your turn.
+Once you have *0 HP*{: .heart-color } you're KO'd, and you can't really do anything; you can't block attackers from targeting allies behind you in melee, and you can't take actions on your turn.

 Healing effects work like normal, but even if you restore your *HP*{: .heart-color }, you're still KO'd.
 But Life Shrooms, *Revive*{: .spirit-color } and similar effects can perk you up and get you back into the fight, immediately!
 If your turn would have passed by the time you get revived, you can take your turn immediately after revival.